Fact Sheets: Glossary of Terms

 Competitive Service Provider

-A person or company licensed by the State Corporation Commission to sell competitive
+A person or company licensed by the State Corporation Commission to supply or aggregate competitive energy services in Virginia.

 Electricity Supply Service